isx45128227/MongoVsPostgres/documentacio.md

     effective_cache_size = 1MB
     ```

-    Here we are telling Postgres to accept 5 million connections at the same time,
+    Here we are telling Postgres the log filename, the information we want
-    the log filename, the information we want to see in the log (log_connection,
+    to see in the log (log_connection, log_duration and log_hostname)
-    log_duration and log_hostname) and the minimum cache possible 1MB.
+    and the minimum cache possible 1MB.

 * Now we have to restart the service so the changes are effective.